mbradley0416/another-hello-world/README.md

-# another-hello-world
+# Dr. Pamela Thompson
-My repository for Fundamentals of Information Systems  class.
+## My github account for code created while an undergraduate at Catawba College.